swayli94/cst-modeling3d/docs/source/tutorial/curve_transform.rst

 Stretch curve
 ------------------------

 The following figure shows the result of stretching a curve.
+It linearly stretch a curve when a certain point (`xf`, `yf`) is fixed.
+The fixed point is suggested on one of the ends of the given curve.
+Otherwise, it may gives counterintuitive results, e.g., the green and red curves.

 .. code-block:: python
     :linenos: